-Wesley Christian Academy will "Grow in Faith" as we look toward Jesus as our example and abound in thanks as we receive his blessing in our growth individually as students, staff, families, and as a school.
-We will take our teachings and be a light for others to help them to Grow in Faith with Jesus.
+Wesley Christian Academy will be "Anchored in Christ" as we walk in our faith with Jesus and hope to lead others to righteousness while we receive God's blessings in our growth individually as students, staff, families, and as a school.
+We will take our teachings and be a light for others to help them to Grow in Faith, Walk with Jesus, and Shine Like Stars.

-Wesley Christian Academy will continue to "Grow in Faith" with our continued focus on the goal of pursuing Christ in all things.
+Wesley Christian Academy will continue to be "Anchored in Christ" and continue to focus on the goal of pursuing His honor and glory in all things.

-Our preschool and elementary academies are dedicated to student learning focused on growing academic skills, developing character, instilling the value of service, and building leadership.
-We have been richly blessed with a dedicated staff, each of whom are committed to academic excellence and building Christlike character in our students.
+Our preschool, elementary and middle grades are dedicated to student learning focused on growing academic skills, developing character, instilling the value of service, and building leadership.
+We have been richly blessed with a dedicated staff, each of whom are committed to academic excellence and building Christ-like character in our students.
 Raising children takes teamwork!
 At WCA, we believe that with a positive partnership between the home and the Christian school, our students will be shining examples in all areas of life and learning.
 It is a privilege and a blessing to serve as administrators of such an outstanding school and be a part of what God is doing at WCA!
 If we can be of any further assistance to you, please contact us through our school office.

-Be Blessed.
+Be Blessed,